Pakistan's top court to meet as PM Khan clings on to power

-ISLAMABAD: Pakistan's top court will meet on Monday to decide on the fate of Prime Minister Imram Khan, after his party blocked a no-confidence vote and he dissolved parliament in a surprise move to prevent his ouster.
+Pakistan's top court is due to meet on Monday to consider a bid by Prime Minister Imran Khan to call a general election after his party blocked a no-confidence vote and he dissolved parliament to prevent an opposition attempt to oust him.

-Former cricket star Khan lost his majority in parliament last week as his opponents built their support, and he was facing a no-confidence motion tabled by the opposition on Sunday.
+Former cricket star Khan lost his majority in parliament last week as his opponents built their support in advance of the vote of no-confidence that had been due on Sunday.

-But the deputy speaker of parliament, a member of Khan's party, blocked the motion that Khan had widely been expected to lose, ruling it was part of a foreign conspiracy and unconstitutional.
+But the deputy speaker of parliament, a member of Khan's party, threw out the no-confidence motion that Khan had widely been expected to lose, ruling it was part of a foreign conspiracy and unconstitutional.

 The move throws the nuclear-armed nation, which the military has ruled for almost half its history, into a full-blown constitutional crisis, with opposition leader Shehbaz Sharif calling the blocking of the vote "nothing short of high treason".